MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Array of records

-Initialising an array of records is Using default values.
+Initialising an array of records uses a loop to ensure that each element has an individual record.
+If a loop is not used, each elemen

 ``` python
 # Create an array of 4 records